HMT Limited Bangalore

 There was no incident of fraud reported during the year under review.

-[Pursuant to sub-section (3) (o) of Section 134 of the Companies Act 2013] consequentupon appointment of Independent director on the Board of the Company the CSR Committeewill be constituted.
+Pursuant to sub-section (3) (o) of Section 134 of the Companies Act 2013 consequentupon appointment of Independent director on the Board of the Company the CSR Committee isbeing constituted.

-Establishment of Risk Management System in terms of Clause 49(VI) of the ListingAgreement and the provisions of the Companies Act 2013 is under process.
+Establishment of Risk Management System in terms of regulation 34 (3) of the SEBI(LODR) Regulation 2015 and the provisions of the Companies Act 2013 is under process.

 No employees of the Company received remuneration in excess of the limits prescribedunder Rule 5 of the Companies (Appointment and Remuneration of Managerial Personnel)Rules 2014.

 This company executed orders for several critical Machines and procured prestigiousorders from strategic sectors & auto sectors during the year.
 The Company alsoinitiated various product developments Technology development & Technology Tie-upsmaking it an eventful year.
 The Subsidiary achieved Sales of Rs.197.52 Crore againstRs.217.83 Crore (including excise duty).
 Production attained is of Rs.
 183.83 Crore asagainst Rs.201.44 Crore in the previous year.
 Net loss reported is Rs.
 127.59 Croreduring the year 2016-17 against reported loss of Rs.
 106.66 Crore in previous year.

 HMT (International) Limited